groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.18 =
+* Added round robin functionality to Apply Owner step.
+* Sales Managers can only see contacts they are the owner of.

 = 0.9.17 =
 * Fixed Apply owner step not saving.
 * Fixed date timer select box for no reason.